-Less Fluff, More Content
+Less Fluff More Content

 We see a lot of resumes in our line of work.
 A lot.
-What’s shocking is the number of candidates that prioritize the font, style, or headline of their resume over the actual content.
+What’s shocking is the number of candidates who prioritize the font, style, or headline of their resume over the actual content.

 Although it’s nice to make your resume look great, the content is still by far the most important piece of the puzzle; it’s your professional story.
 Many applicants add an excessive amount of irrelevant information, or fluff, and not enough meaningful content, like professional accomplishments, accolades, and relevant skills.